Women in Power Instilling Peace

 According to 'Societies of Peace: Matriarchies Past Present and Future' (see link below), matriarchal societies are characteristically vehicles of peace because they have a 'non-violent social order' where all living creatures are respected and there are no hierarchies.
 In addition these societies are not 'ruled' by women as such, as many misinterpret the term 'matriarchy' to mean 'ruled by females', but instead celebrate gender equality.

-According to Gloria Steinem, a gynocratic age existed for over a million years before the discovery that men were implemental in the process of re-production.
+According to Gloria Steinem, a gynocratic age existed for over a million years before the discovery that men were instrumental in the process of reproduction.
 Prior to this discovery in 3000 BC, women were worshipped for their childbearing powers and as such societies were much more peaceful as a result.
 Patriarchy has been in existence for around 5000 years, according to Steinem.

 So the question is how a more matriarchal society, which is not ruled by women but rather brings about gender equality, can be implemented in what is already a society engrained with patriarchal values which include 'to divide and conquer'?